PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ### Download Mbed Cloud dev credentials file

+MBL_TOOLS - TO UPDATE - will still need this file though, but injected

 To connect your device to your Pelion Device Management account, you need to add a credentials file to your application before you build it.
 For development environments, Pelion offers a *developer certificate* for quick connections:

 1. Create the directory `~/mbl/cloud-credentials`.